For Better or For Worse

-For Better or For Worse is a comic strip by Lynn Johnston that ran originally from 1979 to 2008 chronicling the lives of the Patterson family and their friends, in the town of Milborough, a fictional suburb of Toronto, Ontario.
-Now running as reruns, For Better or For Worse is still seen in over 2,000 newspapers throughout Canada, the U.S. and around twenty other countries.
+For Better or For Worse is a Canadian comic strip by Lynn Johnston that originally ran from 1979 to 2008, chronicling the lives of the Patterson family and their friends, in the town of Milborough, a fictional suburb of Toronto, Ontario.
+For Better or For Worse is still rerun in over 2,000 newspapers throughout Canada, the U.S., Mexico, and around 20 other countries.

 History and background

-Johnston's strip began in September 1979, and ended its original daily black-and-white run on August 30, 2008, with a postscript epilogue (as a full-colour Sunday strip) running the following day.
-Starting on September 1, 2008, the strip began re-telling its original story, using a mixture of straight reruns and retouched strips which featured altered dialogue.
-This new format, however, was dropped after less than two years and in July 2010, the strip switched entirely to reruns (with some minor alterations).
-The strips seen in papers in 2016 were originally from 1987.
+Johnston's strip began in September 1979 and ended its original daily black-and-white run on August 30, 2008, with a postscript epilogue (as a full-colour Sunday strip) running the next day.
+Starting on September 1, 2008, the strip began retelling its original story, using a mixture of straight reruns and retouched strips with altered dialogue.
+This new format was dropped after less than two years, and in July 2010, the strip switched entirely to reruns (with some minor alterations).
+The strips seen in papers in 2016 were from 1987.

 A signature element of For Better or For Worse during its original run was that the characters aged in real time.
 The strip's title is a reference to the marriage service found in the Anglican Book of Common Prayer as well as in the wedding ceremonies of other faith traditions: